 - (1) Agricultural use.

 - (2) Single-family dwelling.

 - (3) Two-family dwelling.

-- (4) Multi-family dwelling, by Special Exception only.
+- (4) Multi-family dwelling.

 - (5) Manufactured home.

 - (6) Local business uses which are primarily of a retail or service nature and specifically classified or implied in the following categories of uses: \(See note below.)

 - (a) Automobile service including: